orangemug/parabox/README.md

     .on("message", function(String:data) {});

-You can use any events library underneath as long as it conforms to the nodejs `EventEmitter#on` spec, although <https://github.com/Gozala/events> is recommended.
+You can use any events library underneath as long as it conforms to the nodejs `EventEmitter#on`/`EventEmitter#off` spec, although <https://github.com/Gozala/events> is recommended.

 ## Test